Last updated: November 15, 2025

 MACD's job is to give you a deeper look at the momentum behind the trend

-Similar to the engine room of a car, this indicator helps you identify emerging trends, spot potential reversals, and find clearer entry and exit points.
+Similar to the engine room of a car, this indicator helps traders identify emerging trends, spot potential reversals, and find clearer entry and exit points.
 It works particularly well in strongly trending markets.

 However, like all moving average-based tools, the MACD is a lagging indicator and should never be used alone.
-Think of it as the “engine room” of the price chart; it tells you about the power, speed, and health of the trend, giving you the information you need to make better trading decisions.
+Think of it as the “engine room” of the price chart; it tells about the power, speed, and health of the trend, giving traders the information they need to make better trading decisions.

 2. How does the MACD indicator forex trading works?